Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Results

 \section{Results}

-In this section we show that our simulation results recover all relevant observations for two--step protocols as seen in recent experiments~\cite{thomas17, lahini2017nonmonotonic, kursten2017giant, rubinstein2018nonmonotonic,he2019,prados20, murphy2020memory,omar20}.
-We also show that our results lie within the Linear Response regime.
+In this section we show that our simulation results recover all relevant observations for multi--step protocols (two and three--step) as seen in recent experiments~\cite{lahini2017nonmonotonic, kursten2017giant, rubinstein2018nonmonotonic,he2019,prados20, murphy2020memory,omar20}.
+We first demonstrate that our simulations lie in the Linear Response limit, and then we show that using LRT we can correctly predict the observed phenomenology via Eqns.~\eqref{twopred} and~\eqref{threepred}.

 In addition we make an asymptotic prediction for the scaling with $t_{\rm{w}}$ of the time of the maximum of the response $t_p$ and its corresponding normalized height $h_p$ for the two--step protocol (see Fig.~\ref{twostepa}) using LRT.
-For this purpose we first fit the relaxation function from the one--step protocol to a double logarithm.
+For this purpose we first fit the step response from the one--step protocol to a double logarithm.
 This fit was already suggested in the analysis of experimental data ({see Ref}.~\cite{lahini2017nonmonotonic}).
-We further improve the fit by including the effects of the eventual saturation of the relaxation function.
-Finally we reproduce the phenomenology reported in Ref.~\cite{murphy2020memory} for the three--step protocol and show that according to our numerical results we do not need an extra prefactor `$C$' in front of $t_{\rm w}^{(1)}$ and $t_{\rm w}^{(2)}$ to fit our response function in the framework of LRT.
+We further improve the fit by including the effects of the eventual saturation of the response function.
+Finally, we show that according to our numerical results we do not need an extra prefactor `$C$' in front of $t_{\rm w}^{(1)}$ and $t_{\rm w}^{(2)}$ (in Eq.~\eqref{threepred}) to fit our response function in the framework of LRT.

 \emph{One--step protocol.} After the perturbation at $t=0$ we observe a sudden pressure increase that comes from the elastic response of the amorphous solid, followed by a slow monotonic {decay of the pressure}.
 In Fig.~\ref{fig:stressdecay} we show that the observed response falls within the linear regime.
 This is established by the collapse of the ratio $\delta P (t)/\delta h$ for different values of $h_1$.
 This ratio corresponds to the step response (Eq.~\eqref{suscept}).
 We then fit it to a double logarithmic curve of the form